Introduction: Achieving More with Predictable Pipeline

 Read on to learn more.

 Building a solid foundation is the first step toward building a predictable pipeline strategy, and that begins with making sure your teams are aligned on overall business goals and objectives.
 Every team member should be clear on their individual roles and responsibilities and how those roles contribute to the bigger picture and understand how to measure success.

-There are four primary groups to consider when it comes to the roles and responsibilities that support a predictable, profitable pipeline.
+There are four primary groups to consider regarding the roles and responsibilities that support a predictable, profitable pipeline.
 These are:

 The Executive Team: These are the company leaders and C-level executives responsible for the culture, direction and vision of the company.

-The Marketing Organization: Is accountable for all things marketing, from buyer personas to messaging, content to MQL generation and, ultimately, marketing-influenced revenue.
+The Marketing Organization: The marketing organization is accountable for all things marketing, from buyer personas to messaging, content to MQL generation and, ultimately, marketing-influenced revenue.

-The Sales Organization: Is accountable for all things sales — from sales forecasting and converting MQLs to closing deals.
+The Sales Organization: As the name suggests, these professionals are accountable for all things sales — from sales forecasting and converting MQLs to closing deals.

-The Customer Success Organization: Is accountable for ensuring customers are onboarded successfully, the delivery of high-quality service in perpetuity, and renewals and expansions.
+The Customer Success Organization: Are accountable for ensuring customers are onboarded successfully, the delivery of high-quality service in perpetuity, and renewals and expansions.